BlueChilli/ChilliSource.Mobile.Core/doc/coding-style-dotnet.md

 * use ```nameof(...)``` instead of ```"..."``` whenever possible and relevant
 * use [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style) braces, where each brace begins on a new line, even for single line statements.
 This increases code readability and maintainability, and reduces the likelihood of bugs.
 * for internal classes that need to be visible to unit tests, use the `InternalVisibleTo` attribute
+* when using the `Obsolete` attribute, mention the replacement method to be used

 ### Fields ###